veillette/physics-book/contents/ch11ArchimedesPrinciple.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 A twin-sized air mattress used for camping has dimensions of 100 cm by 200 cm by 15 cm when blown up.
-The weight of the mattress is 2 kg.
+The mass of the mattress when blown up is 2 kg.
 How heavy a person could the air mattress hold if it is placed in freshwater?

 </div>
 </div>